Frequently asked questions

 Is there a supermarket or convenience store in Nozawa Onsen?

 Nozawa Onsen has 2 mini supermarkets, a butcher, convenience store and liquor shops.
-You can find all you need to prepare western meals including breakfast and dinner.
+You can find all you need to prepare western or Japanese meals including breakfast and dinner.

 What is the best way to get around Nozawa Onsen village?